gperson/StarterForSeleniumAutomation/README.md

 All the import folders/files are found inside the StarterForSelenium folder.
 Below I will talk briefly about important files or folders found here.

 __Constants__: The classes in here will hold and constant values you want to use throughout the project.
 This will help eliminate duplicate code and can be a one stop place to hold any strings, queries, test properties, or anything else.
-All methods and fields will be __public__ and  __static__ and so it is to reference them throughout the project.
+All methods and fields will be __public__ and  __static__ and so it is easy to reference them throughout the project.

 __Enums__: This will hold any enums you would like to create.
 I used it for BrowserTypes and TestEnvironment, so I can easily make comparisons when trying to set up my tests.